 Buying a 4WD vehicle is cost prohibitive for a lot of people, but you don't necessarily need to spend extra money to have a great off-roading experience.
 Today, many 2WD models are designed with suspension systems that can handle off-road terrain.
 Plus, you can customize your 2WD vehicle with lift kits (which provide extra ground clearance) and bigger wheels that give you greater traction off-road.
 You can also get traction enhancement devices, like a locking system for the differential gear, which will lock up the axle when a wheel starts to slip, delivering full power to both wheels if you get stuck in the mud.

-For more information on off-roading, take a look at the links on the next page.
+For more information on off-roading, take a look at the links below.